misakimichy/Redux-state-tree/README.md

 # Todo and Goal List

 ## Instructions
 This is a Redux lesson of Udacity React Nanodegree.
 It's a personal note how index.js was built.
-I also left all the comments and old codes in index.js.
-The basic flow is create the store, merge state with UI, convert it to Redux then add middleware.
+The basic flow is create the store, merge state with UI, convert it to Redux, add middleware, Redux with React then add API.

 In this lesson, created custom Redux code first.